 Time is ripe for Malaysia to reform environmental laws, which should incorporate climate change mitigation and adaptation, emerging toxics and pollutants, more stringent standards, higher penalties, and clearer definitions and jurisdictions.
 The laws should also integrate general principles of international environmental law such as the “prevention principle” and the “precautionary principle”, and switch focus from pollution control towards ecological conservation and sustainable development.

-Environmental governance relies on good governance, participatory decision-making processes, effective and accountable institutions, transparent policies, and well enforced laws and standards.
-As such, combating climate change and environmental degradation means combating corruption.
+Importantly, good environmental governance relies on participatory decision-making processes, effective and accountable institutions, transparent policies and data-sharing, strong whistleblower protection, and well-enforced laws and standards.
+Fighting climate change demands a fight against corruption.

 Sept 5, 2022 The law on climate change law which will streamline the country’s mitigation efforts is expected to be tabled in Dewan Rakyat early next year.
 Environment and Water Minister Datuk Seri Tuan Ibrahim Tuan Man said the ministry was in the midst of finalising the draft bill of the law, which is expected […]